On generalizing Lutz twists: Further Discussion

 \section{Further Discussion}

+In the first subsection below we discuss a crude form of a half Lutz twist in high dimensions.
+The problem with this form of a Lutz twist is that it involves altering not only the contact structure on a manifold but the manifold itself.
+None the less this construction illustrates other ways the techniques in this paper can be used in constructing contact structures with various properties.

-In this section we discuss how Lutz twists affect the homotopy class of almost contact structures and which submanifolds of a contact manifold can be the core of an overtwisted family (that is, which submanifolds can be the elliptic singularity of an overtwisted family).
+From our main theorem we see that the generalized full Lutz twist discussed in this paper does not affect the homotopy class of an almost contact structure, but one could ask how other modifications of a contact structure near a submanifold could affect the homotopy class of an almost contact structure.
+In the second subsection we discuss this issue.
+In the last subsection below we consider which submanifolds of a contact manifold can be the core of an overtwisted family (that is, which submanifolds can be the elliptic singularity of an overtwisted family).